 After you complete the design, development, and testing of your store, check the following configuration settings to make sure everything is correct before the store “goes live.”
 For a comprehensive description of every configuration setting, see the Configuration Reference.

-Verify that the Base URL for the storefront is correct for the live environment.
+- Store URLs - Verify that the store URLs for the storefront and Admin are correct for a live production environment.

-Before launching your store, install a 100% Signed and Trusted Security Certificate for the server that is using a Secure Base URL.
+- Security Certificate - Before launching your store, install a 100% Signed and Trusted Security Certificate for the domain specified in the Base URL.